gluster/anthill/docs/Developers/Design/CRD_design.md

 cluster.
 The fields in this section, provide the connection information (`address`) to access this node.
-For cases where Heketi and glusterd are in use, the `credentials` field can be used to provide authentication information so that Heketi can ssh to the node to perform management operatons.
+For cases where Heketi and glusterd are in use, the `credentials` field can be used to provide authentication information so that Heketi can ssh to the node to perform management operations.
 This field is not necessary when running glusterd2.

 Converged nodes (running as pods) will have a `storage` section.
 This section provides a list of either devices or PersistentVolumeClaims that will be used by the node for creating bricks.
-Care must be taken when providing device names directly that the devices correcponding to the provided names remain constant at all times.
+Care must be taken when providing device names directly that the devices corresponding to the provided names remain constant at all times.

 The `nodeAffitity` section provides the ability to limit the cluster nodes to